Life circumstances, including not having a partner, can prevent women from having children during their most fertile years.

 The take-home messages are that:

-- it’s the lack of a partner rather than wanting to delay childbearing as a result of personal life choices is the main reason for freezing eggs
+- it’s the lack of a partner rather than wanting to delay childbearing as a result of personal life or career choices is the main reason for freezing eggs

 - most pregnancies that occur after egg freezing are from natural conception